 Programmes for Students (PfS) target the age range of years 1–10 and aims to accelerate the learning of students who have been identified as needing further support to experience learning success in literacy and mathematics.
 The programmes are provided within the students' regular learning setting and are in addition to effective classroom teaching.
 Learners may or may not be in the same teaching group but their teacher adapts their teaching in response to individual needs of the target students in order to accelerate their progress.

-PfS is a one-year programme, with rapid cycles of inquiry and support within a school.
+PfS is a one-year intervention, with rapid cycles of inquiry and support within a school.
 Schools can continue with PfS for up to three years.
 There is no limit to the number of teachers within a school, cluster or kāhui ako who can participate in the programmes.
 Teachers work in collaborative groups within or across schools with local and regional meetings to help to spread and sustain effective practice.

 Teachers who participate in ALL, ALiM, or MST should be effective and culturally responsive literacy or mathematics teachers with good content and pedagogical knowledge, and the willingness to inquire into doing things differently.